FHA Cash-Out Refinance: A How-To Guide

 Pros And Cons Of The FHA Cash-Out Refinance

 - Flexibility: You can spend the money from an FHA cash-out refinance on anything you want.
-Want to renovate your kitchen?
+Want to renovate your home?
 You can.
 Want to pay off that credit card debt?
 You can.

-Mortgage insurance: All FHA loans require two forms of mortgage insurance, the price of which you must cover.
+- Mortgage insurance: All FHA loans require two forms of mortgage insurance, the price of which you must cover.
 You'll pay for upfront mortgage insurance when you take out your loan.
 This comes out to 1.75% of the new loan amount.
 If your new loan is $200,000, your upfront mortgage insurance payment will be $3,500.
 You can pay that upfront or roll it into your monthly mortgage payment.
-You'll also pay an annual mortgage insurance payment of 0.85% of your loan amount.
+You'll also pay an annual mortgage insurance payment of 0.80% of your loan amount.
 If your loan is $200,000, you'd pay $1,600 a year, split up in your monthly payments.
-This annual payment remains in place throughout the life of your loan.
+This annual payment remains in place for 11 years.

-Cash-Out Refinance Vs. Home Equity Line Of Credit (HELOC): Which Is Best For You?
+Cash-Out Refinance Vs. HELOC: Which Is Best For You?

 How Long Does It Take To Refinance A House?

 Refinancing - 8-minute read

 Victoria Araj - November 26, 2023